 Reading is the UK’s highest ranked city in terms of economic success and wellbeing – this is based on a survey of health, employment levels, quality of living and income.
 In terms of culture Reading is famous for its festival – which has been held every year since 1971 and has attracted many, many big names to the city and the county of Berkshire.
 In terms of sport Reading Football Club, after several spells in the top flight, sit in the Championship and is also home to several Rugby Union clubs of various levels, most notably Premiership team ‘London Irish’.
 The county of Berkshire sits in SE England, just west of London and there is always some discussion as to whether or not the county truly lies in the London commuter belt, or whether it’s just a teeny bit outside of it.

 Whether you live in Reading or any other part of Berkshire, we’ve got solutions to help you keep your home, your loved ones and yourself warm during colder times.

 It’s a proven fact that it makes great economic sense to use an open fire or log-burner, and that’s why we’re so passionate about our making that process as easy as possible for you when it comes to looking for kiln dried logs for sale.

 All you need to do is fill in your payment/delivery details and then let us know when you want your wood.
-We’ll then do everything else for you, and you can expect some premium-quality logs appearing on your doorstep at a time that suits.
+We’ll then do everything else for you, and you can expect some quality kiln dried logs appearing on your doorstep at a time that suits.